ai-chess-training/ChessApp/iOS/DEVELOPER_ONBOARDING.md

 ### Switching Between Production and Local Dev

 In Settings:
-1. Click "Production" for cloud backend
+1. Click "Production" for cloud backend (button turns blue when selected)
-2. Click "Local Dev" for `http://localhost:8000`
+2. Click "Local Dev" for `http://localhost:8000` (button turns blue when selected)
+3. You can also manually enter any custom API URL in the "API Base URL" field
-3. This automatically resets the current game
+4. Changing the backend automatically resets the current game
+5. Click "Test Connection" to verify the backend is reachable

 ## Secrets Management